LorianAtashi01/altV-better-notify/README.md

 # altV-better-notify

+Notification System done in React(Typescript) including a Queue System

 This Project will be Open-Source because I want to share it so other people can have a Notification System together with an Queue System

 It was made by me while i was working on our RP Project nowV.